Coolbass04/SHS-Family-Feud/docs/HOST_INSTRUCTIONS.md

 ### 3. Playing the Board

-The playing team tries to guess the remaining answers on the board.
+The playing team tries to guess the remaining answers on the board. **Tech Support reveals answers on the TV when you call them.**

 * Each wrong answer earns an **X**.
 * Three X’s = turn over.